-The governing body is the admission authority and has responsibility for admissions to the school.
+The governing body is the admissions authority and has responsibility for admissions to this school.
 The local authority undertakes the co-ordination of admission arrangements during the normal admission round.
-The governing body has set its Published Admissions Number (PAN) at 60 children for the school year which begins in September 2021.
-Applications for Reception are welcome from families whose child reaches his/her 4th birthday between 1st September 2020 and 31st August 2021.
+The governing body has set its admission number at 60 pupils to be admitted to the reception year in the school year which begins in September, 2023.

-The governing body will admit twins and all siblings from multiple births where one of the children is the last ranked within the school's PAN.
+The governing body will, where logistically possible, admit twins and all siblings from multiple births where one of the children is the last child ranked within the school's Published Admissions Number ("PAN").